cheery/lever/README.md

     a.difference(iterable), a - b
     a.symmetric_difference(iterable), xor(a, b)

- TODO: The technical documentation has few remaining formats
-       not described.

- TODO: The technical documentation should describe how the
-       forms end up evaluated.

  TODO: Consider similar sample programs for lists, dicts, sets, slots.

  TODO: Implement some binary format for binary data,